 Owners and executives of middle market companies, such market defined as companies with a transaction price between $5-$250 million, will now continue to get their ceaseless level of calls from brokers, intermediaries and low-grade investment bankers.
 However, their storyline will now be either upfront or as a deal progresses, something similar to “you better sell at a discount price before the carnage gets worse," or “you should be thankful to receive this price due to current financial conditions.”
 There is no justification, though, for those type of statements.

 Most acquirers will tell you the devastation in the financial markets means you will have to accept a substantially discounted price.
 You will be told that pricing will be “dirt cheap” into the foreseeable future and might even deteriorate further.
 Don’t pay any attention.

-The Impact of the Financial Crisis on Middle Market Acquisitions
+The Impact of the Financial Crisis on the Sale of Middle Market Companies

 For companies not yet in the market or ones at the very start of the sale process, whose fundamentals and business foundation are somewhat deficient, they might want to delay the sale while they strengthen and reposition the company.
 However, where there is no need to strengthen the company’s fundamentals or foundation, there is no reason why approaching acquirers should be delayed past the start of 2009.